Medically reviewed by Drugs.com. Last updated on Nov 1, 2020.

 In clinical studies, Arcalyst has not been administered concomitantly with tumor necrosis factor (TNF) inhibitors.
 An increased incidence of serious infections has been associated with administration of an IL-1 blocker in combination with TNF inhibitors.
-Taking Arcalyst with TNF inhibitors is not recommended because this may increase the risk of serious infections.
+Arcalyst is not recommended for use with TNF inhibitors because this may increase the risk of serious infections.

 Drugs that affect the immune system by blocking TNF have been associated with an increased risk of reactivation of latent tuberculosis (TB).
 It is possible that taking drugs such as Arcalyst that block IL-1 increases the risk of TB or other atypical or opportunistic infections.
-Healthcare providers should follow current CDC guidelines both to evaluate for and to treat possible latent tuberculosis infections before initiating therapy with Arcalyst.
+Refer to current practice guidelines for evaluation and treatment of possible latent tuberculosis infections before initiating therapy with Arcalyst.

-The impact of treatment with Arcalyst on active and/or chronic infections and the development of malignancies is not known [see Adverse Reactions (6.3)].
-However, treatment with immunosuppressants, including Arcalyst, may result in an increase in the risk of malignancies.
+The impact of treatment with Arcalyst on the development of malignancies is not known.
+Treatment with immunosuppressants, including Arcalyst, may result in an increase in the risk of malignancies.